chrisgleissner/loom-webflux-benchmarks/README.md

 All benchmark results below come from a dedicated bare metal test environment.
 The benchmark is also scheduled to run monthly on GitHub-hosted runners, using [all combinations](./results/ci/ci.md) of (Ubuntu 22.04, Ubuntu 24.04) and (Java 21, Java 23).

-(*) This project uses Spring Boot 3.4.+, but many benchmark results are currently based on 3.3.+.
-The top of each dedicated benchmark result Markdown page shows the Spring version that was used.

 ## Background

 Both Spring WebFlux and Virtual Threads are alternative technologies to create Java microservices that support a high